Jmcleodfoss/simple-rest-tester/README.md

 	"scheme": /* the URL scheme to use for this test (http or https) */

-	"payload": /* An object giving the contents of the body of a POST or PUT request, if any */
+	"payload": /* An object giving the contents of the body of a POST or PUT request, if any */ "payload-override": /* An object that replaces some items of the payload (normally used if payload is set to an example value but a small number of members need to be changed"

 	"options": {
 		"host": /* The name or IP address of the host holding the REST API server to be tested */